xinzefan/2020Fall_projects/README.md

 - Dataset Used:
-    - metdata_2015.csv: contains SITE_ID, date_time, ozone and other data recording for each SITE_ID within Year 2015
-    - metdata_2016.csv: contains SITE_ID, date_time, ozone and other data recording for each SITE_ID within Year 2016
-    - metdata_2017.csv: contains SITE_ID, date_time, ozone and other data recording for each SITE_ID within Year 2017
-    - metdata_2018.csv: contains SITE_ID, date_time, ozone and other data recording for each SITE_ID within Year 2018
-    - metdata_2019.csv: contains SITE_ID, date_time, ozone and other data recording for each SITE_ID within Year 2019
+    - metdata_year.csv(from 2015 - 2019) in ozone folder which contains the precipitation and ozone data for all the sites in united states.
     - Site.csv : pair each SITE_ID to which State it actually in.

 # Hypothesis 4: